funbox/chronos/README.en.md

 Params:
 - `date` — Date instance or Unix timestamp.

-`getWeekday` returns name of the day, `getMonthLong` returns name of the month.
+`getWeekdayName` returns name of the day, `getMonthName` returns name of the month.

 Example
 ```bash